-In December 2017, I was attending a conference for work.
-My brother, Jermaine, called to tell me he was gifted a DNA kit, and that he found more family members to add to our Jackson tree.
+In December 2017, I attended a conference for work.
+My brother, Jermaine, called to tell me he was gifted a DNA kit and that he found more family members to add to our Jackson tree.
 Oh!
-This information was so juicy, and I was amazed that his DNA could connect him to so many relatives.
+This information was juicy, and I was amazed that his DNA could connect him to many relatives.
 He also told me that his DNA detected his African lineage.
 “What?”
 I said to myself.
-I wanted to know my African my descent!
+I wanted to know my African descent!
 Clearly, because of the significant difference in my skin tone compared to the rest of my family, I was convinced that my genes were picking up a secret from the Jackson family’s past.
 Possibly a relation to Andrew Jackson?
-I hung up, ordered a DNA kit from my phone, and went back to my conference workshop.
+I hung up, ordered a DNA kit from my phone, and returned to my conference workshops.

 On the last day of the conference, grief came to my door again.
 However, instead of knocking, it kicked down my door, and soon after, I found myself standing on the hotel’s balcony, looking down, wondering… After what felt like an eternity, I heard a voice inside me say, “Step back and live!”
 I raced back to my room and cried.
 I needed help because I was dealing with a severe mental crisis.